Tostaky71/MSCV2_RoboticsProject/README.md

 ![alt text](https://github.com/Tostaky71/MSCV2_RoboticsProject/blob/master/images/3D%20point%20cloud%20reconstruction.PNG)

-Further if we want we can save the obtained PointCloud information into a pcd file by using pcl_ros as shown below:
+Further if we want to save the obtained PointCloud information into a pcd file by using pcl_ros as shown below:
 ```
 rosrun pcl_ros pointcloud_to_pcd input:=/rtabmap/cloud_map
 ```